 Conclusion

-The Mickey Cohen House at 513 Moreno Avenue is more than just a building—it’s a window into a wild chapter of Los Angeles history.
-From its fortress-like features to its role in Cohen’s glamorous yet dangerous life, this Brentwood gem tells a story of crime, power, and survival.
-Though Cohen’s empire crumbled, his house remains a fascinating relic, blending seamlessly into one of LA’s fanciest neighborhoods.
+The Mickey Cohen House (513 Moreno Avenue) is more than just a building; it is a glimpse into a remarkable and wild period in Los Angeles’ history.
+From the fortress-like aspect to Cohen’s glamorous yet dangerous life lived there, the Brentwood home captivates with tales of crime, power, and survival.
+Although Cohen’s empire fell apart, the home stands tall and proud, a piece of history nestled among one of LA’s finest neighborhoods.

-Its estimated $1.5 million value today reflects Brentwood’s hot real estate market, but the real worth lies in its tales of Hollywood stars, mob rivalries, and a 1950 bombing that shook the city.
-The Mickey Cohen House stands as a reminder that even quiet streets can hide explosive secrets.
+The currently estimated $1.5 million value speaks to Brentwood’s sizzling real estate market, but the real value is in its stories of Hollywood stars, mob feuds, and, more ominously, a bombing in 1950 that rattled the city.
+The Mickey Cohen House is a testament to secrets that hide in even the quietest of neighborhoods.